FREQUENTLY ASKED QUESTIONS

 I am getting a new car.
 What information do you need?

 Click HERE for the Vehicle Registration page.

-I forgot my Viking Card/Permit, what can I do?
+I forgot my Viking Card, what can I do?

-Stop by the Parking & Transportation Services Office (E. 24th & Euclid) on your way to work or class and we will issue you temporary access.
 Permit access to gated facilities requires a Viking Card.
-Failure to display a valid permit may results in parking citations.
 If you are in the garage ready to leave and forgot or lost your Viking Card, please return to get your card or visit the Viking Card Office to get a new Viking Card.
 If you don’t have your Viking Card then you will not be able to enter the gated facilities.
-If you choose not replace a lost card or not return to get your Viking Card, you will need to press the lost ticket button for a $20.00 fee.
+If you choose not to replace a lost card or not return to get your Viking Card, you will need to press the lost ticket button for a $20.00 fee.

 I share a parking permit with my spouse/sibling/partner.
 Can we have two Viking Cards activated for the gated garages?

 What should I do if the gates are up when I am entering or exiting the garage?

 Will I be restricted from accessing the gated garages at certain times?